 Databricks identifies two types of workloads subject to different pricing schemes: data engineering (aka automated) and data analytics (aka interactive).

 - Data analytics (aka interactive) workloads run on interactive clusters.
 Interactive workloads typically run commands within a Databricks notebook.
-However, running a job on an existing cluster is also treated as an interactive workload.
+However, running a job on an existing automated cluster is also treated as an interactive workload.

 - Execution context